Trinidad and Tobago

 - Integrated Gas

-The general statutory corporate income tax rate in Trinidad and Tobago is 30%, with a separate tax regime for petroleum operations with a corporate income tax rate of 55%.
+The statutory corporate income tax rate in Trinidad and Tobago is 30%.
+There is a separate tax regime for petroleum operations with a corporate income tax rate of 55%.